The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Computational experiments

-In this section, we compare the computational performance of the following four variants of the proposed ILP formulation for the BPPS: \begin{enumerate} \item The baseline, denoted by $\fone$, is the compact formulation in which the upper bound $\binnumberUB$ on the number of bins in any optimal BPPS solution is set to $n$, the number of items. \item The first variant, denoted by $\ftwo$, extends $\fone$ by including the MCIs~\eqref{MCI}. \item The second variant, denoted by $\ftwobis$, extends $\fone$ by including the MCIs~\eqref{MCI} and the MBI~\eqref{MBI}.

-\item The third variant, denoted by $\fthree$, extends $\ftwobis$ by including the upper bound $\overline{\binnumberUB}$ on the number of bins in any optimal BPPS solution (see Proposition~\ref{upper_bound_bins}).
-The values $\overline{\beta}_c$, for each class $c \in \classes$, used to compute $\overline{\binnumberUB}$ were obtained extremely fast through classical heuristic algorithms for the BPP.
-Specifically, we applied the Next Fit (NF), First Fit (FF), and Best Fit (BF) algorithms (see \cite{Johnson1974WorstCasePB}), each executed under 50 random permutations of the item order (including the non-increasing order of weights).
+In this section, we compare the computational performance of the following seven variants of the proposed ILP formulations~\eqref{form:kantorovich}~and~\eqref{form:arcflow} for the BPPS.
+The base variant of the natural formulation, denoted by $\fone$, is formulation~\eqref{form:kantorovich} in which the upper bound $\binnumberUB$ on the number of bins in any optimal BPPS solution is set to $n$, namely the number of items.
+The first variant of the natural formulation, denoted by $\ftwo$, extends $\fone$ by including the MCIs~\eqref{MCI}.
+The second variant, denoted by $\ftwobis$, extends $\fone$ by including the MCIs~\eqref{MCI} and the MBI~\eqref{MBI}.
+The third variant of the natural formulation, denoted by $\fthree$, extends $\ftwobis$ by including the upper bound $\hat{\binnumberUB}$ on the number of bins in any optimal BPPS solution (see Proposition~\ref{upper_bound_bins}); the values $\overline{\beta}_c$, for each class $c \in \classes$, used to compute $\hat{\binnumberUB}$ were obtained using classical heuristic algorithms for the BPP, specifically the Next Fit (NF), First Fit (FF), and Best Fit (BF) algorithms (see \cite{Johnson1974WorstCasePB}), each executed under 50 random permutations of the item order (including the non-increasing order of weights).
+The base variant of the arc-flow formulation is denoted by $\afone$ and corresponds to Model~\eqref{form:arcflow}.
+The first variant of the arc-flow formulation, denoted by $\aftwo$, extends $\afone$ by including the MCIs~\eqref{eq:arcflow_mcis}.
+The second variant of the arc-flow formulation, denoted by $\afthree$, extends $\afone$ by including the MCIs~\eqref{eq:arcflow_mcis} and the MBI~\eqref{eq:arcflow_mbi}.
+In all seven variants, the solver is provided with a warm-start feasible solution constructed as follows.
+For each class $c \in \classes$, the items of class $c$ are packed into dedicated bins using the heuristic solution computed to derive $\overline{\beta}_c$.
+The resulting solution, which features single-class bins only, is passed to the solver as an initial solution.